 Students who fail to meet expectations regarding professional conduct may be deemed unsuitable for further training and may be withdrawn from the program even though they meet all other program requirements.
-The process that takes place prior to a decision that a student is deemed unsuitable is described in this Handbook in Appendix D.

 Standards of Professional Conduct

 1. Respect for the Inherent Dignity and Worth of Persons